christpa/DMRScan/README.md

 # Citation

 To cite the DMRScan package in publications use:

-  `Assessing Genome-Wide Significance for the Detection of Differentially Methylated Regions.
+*Assessing Genome-Wide Significance for the Detection of Differentially Methylated Regions*.
 Page CM, Vos L, Rounge TB, Harbo HF, and Andreassen BK Submitted to BMC Bioinformatics., (2016)`

 A BibTeX entry for LaTeX users is
 ```BibTeX